-Lunch: The cost for lunch is approximately \$2.95 a day (as of March 2023, this may change as the school year approaches).
+Lunch: Normally, the cost for lunch is approximately \$2.85 a day; as of April 2024, due to a grant, there is no cost to our lunches, but this may change in upcoming school years.

 Breakfast: The cost for breakfast is FREE.